Armor (Marvel Comics character): Messiah Complex

 During Messiah Complex, some of the New X-Men launch a pre-emptive strike against the Purifiers.
-Hisako joins them and while spying on the Purifers, she is impressed by X-23’s senses.
+Hisako joins them and while spying on the Purifers, she is impressed by X-23's senses.
 After breaking into the Washington base and getting into a brief tussle with the Purifers they are ambushed by the Reavers, who wound Hellion.
-Pixie manages to teleport the team out and are spread between Washington and the Institute.
+Pixie manages to teleport the team out, and they are spread between Washington and the institute.

 Hisako is brought back to the mansion by Iceman with the other New X-Men.
-When Predator X showed up at the mansion, Hisako teamed up with Gentle and battled it in the infirmary.
+When Predator X shows up at the mansion, Hisako teams up with Gentle and battles it in the infirmary.
 Pixie believes X-23 can defeat the monster and teleports it and the entire team, along with Hisako, to the battle between the Marauders and the X-Teams taking place on Muir Island.